A work in progress . . . keep checking back!

 The half-size LEC above is slenderer than the 452 above it, but the altered proportions of the Filigree pattern do not appear to reflect a substantially different production date.
 The same 1925 catalog shows both forms of this pattern, with the lower version appearing on smaller and slenderer models.
 Despite the "basketweave" monicker, these later Filigrees seem to be a simplified version of a rather short-lived pattern that is shown on the ½V-size eyedroppers and lever-fillers in Waterman's 1919 catalog, in which the intersections of six strips (five, next to the barrel indicia panel) with the round central boss are quite clearly rendered as connected six-petaled flowers.

 While the patterns shown above are the most common, other Filigree patterns preceded them.
 These precursors are scarce; they appear to have been introduced towards the end of the 1890s, with most being made of fine silver -- .999 pure, as opposed to the .925 of sterling.
-Most, though not all, were made by electrodeposition: the overlays were literally plated onto the caps and barrels.
+Most, probably all, were made by electrodeposition: the overlays were literally plated onto the caps and barrels.
 The piercings were then cut out by hand, and the overlays further enhanced with engraved lines.
 In some cases, the piercing may have been done by reverse electrodeposition, but in most fine silver overlays, the marks left by the cutting tool are clearly visible on the hard rubber.

 Above are two very early Waterman 12 Filigree pens.
 Both have the narrow feed that predated the "Spoon Feed", which indicates a date prior to c.
 1901.
 This Filigree pattern appears in Waterman ads from around 1899 to 1903.

 Almost all fine silver Filigree overlays are found on slip-cap eyedropper-fillers of "cone-cap" form -- that is, the 1X series, with 12 and 14 being the most common models.
 Barrel ends bear two-digit codes; the use of three or four-digit model code stamps for Filigree pens began only some time after the manufacture of fine silver overlays ended (this would appear to have been in the fall of 1908; Waterman literature began to use the 41X model number format earlier, by the end of 1907).
 Despite their short production run, fine silver Filigree overlays are found in a great number of variations.
-Most are quite thin and flat, but some have substantial depth.
+Most are quite thin and flat, but some have substantial thickness.
 Some are purely abstract, while others incorporate large flowers or leaves on cap or barrel, or less commonly, both.
 All are strongly Art Nouveau in style, with flowing lines and asymmetrical, organic compositions that offer a stark contrast to the comparatively rigid and regularized patterns that followed.
 Fine silver is much softer than sterling, so these overlays are often found with damage or badly worn imprints.

 A more elaborate Filigree variant is shown above.
 "Chased Filigree", shown in Waterman's 1908 catalog, has an open scrolling pattern in relief.